aferodeveloper/afLib3/README.md

 * Updated example apps for new “MCU update all” behavior in Firmware R2.1.1.
 * Removed reference to undefined RESET pin when using Arduino Uno.
 * Created example app profiles for Modulo-1B.
-* Removed obsolete BoE-bot example apps
+* Removed obsoleted BoE-Bot example apps